SFStefenon/InspectionDataSet/README.md

 * Birds' nests on the crosshead.
 * Fungi strongly attached to the structure.

-This dataset was created by Dr. Stefano Frizzo Stefenon under the supervision of Dr. Luiz Henrique Meyer.
+This dataset was organized by Dr. Stefano Frizzo Stefenon under the supervision of Dr. Luiz Henrique Meyer.

 The annotations were performed by xxx under the supervision of Dr. Laio Oriel Seman.